openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 configs and Annotations (not a database with "expected states"), therefore updating Multus does not require migration strategies.

-If schema of NetworkAttachmentDefinitions CRD changes, instead of deploying a mutating webhook, we can just suggest users to update their CRs.
+If the schema of NetworkAttachmentDefinitions CRD changes, instead of deploying a mutating webhook (which would use resources idling but actually perform actions on first start), we can just suggest users to update their CRs.

 ### Version Skew Strategy

 Building Multus and MicroShift RPMs from the same spec file means Multus should be updated together with MicroShift which means there should not be any version skew between MicroShift and Multus.
+This might change with introduction of multi-node deployments of MicroShift.

 ### Operational Aspects of API Extensions